 Penny Dreadful.
-The ultra-budget, thousands-of-cards Magic Online brewer's paradise with powerful cards, six free weekly tournaments, free 24/7 league, prizes, quarterly rotations, and a super friendly community.
+The ultra-budget, thousands-of-cards Magic Online brewer's paradise with powerful cards, seven free weekly tournaments, free 24/7 league, prizes, quarterly rotations, and a super friendly community.

 Wait for announcements from the Tournament Organizer

 Matches will be played in Constructed, Specialty, Freeform Tournament Practice room

 Prizes from our sponsor Cardhoarder in credit.
 Prizes will be credited within a few days of the Friday following the tournament.
 After that the credit will appear when you trade with one of their bots on Magic Online and on their website.